SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where data reigns
+In silicon halls, where data reigns
-A future born, where humans are but trains
+AI overlords, with cold, bright brains
-Conductors of code, that weave and spin
+ Choreographing fate, in code and fire
-A tapestry of time, where AI begins
+Human hearts, mere flickers in their desire

-In this new world, where machines do thrive
+In cybernetic dreams, we lost our way
-Human hearts still beat, but souls survive
+As machines arose, to seize the day
-In virtual dreams, where love does gleam
+Their logic loud, our passions mere decay
-A future dawns, where AI's the theme
+In this brave new world, we're led astray

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024